Mithgol/fido2rss/README.md

-The **Fido2RSS** application makes RSS feeds out of Fidonet echomail areas.
+**Fido2RSS** is a Node.js module and a CLI application; both make RSS feeds out of Fidonet echomail areas.

 ## Requirements